l i n u x - u s e r s - g r o u p - o f - d a v i s

 Give-Aways

 Along with information and flyers, we try to have CD-ROMs with software (Linux install discs, live-CDs, Open Source software for Windows, etc.), and sometimes books, magazines, or other 'swag' and goodies.
 We give these items out for free!
 (If your company or organization wants to provide give-aways for our demos or other events, contact pr@lugod.org).
+We often burn these ourselves.

 Who Comes To A Demo?